North Macedonia flag North Macedonia: Economic and Political Overview

 Main Sectors of Industry

-The Republic of North Macedonia (formerly known as FYROM) has been traditionally based on agriculture.
-The agricultural sector represents 9.1% of the GDP and employs 13.9% of the active population (World Bank, latest data available).
-According to figures from the UNDP, the North Macedonian agricultural sector is a very profitable business, also due to widespread governmental subsidies (the largest portion of the agriculture budget – USD 106 million in 2021 - consists of direct payments for agriculture production and rural development).
-Arable agricultural land accounts for half of the total territory, of which about two-thirds is categorised as pastures and the rest as arable agricultural land.
+The Republic of North Macedonia (formerly known as FYROM) has been traditionally based on the agriculture sector, which nowadays represents 7.2% of the GDP and employs 14% of the active population (World Bank, latest data available).
+According to figures from the UNDP, the North Macedonian agricultural sector is a very profitable business, also due to widespread governmental subsidies (the largest portion of the agriculture budget consists of direct payments for agriculture production and rural development).
+Arable agricultural land accounts for half of the total territory, of which about two-thirds are categorised as pastures and the rest as arable agricultural land.
+According to the data of the State Statistical Office, cultivated land in 2021 covered an area of 516,733 hectares.
 The country mainly produces grapes, tobacco, vegetables and fruits.
 Sheep and goat breeding is equally important.
 There are a few deposits of iron, copper and lead in the country.
-One of the limits of the sector is that parcels are very small and fragmented, with over half of parcels consisting of two to five hectares, and only 0.14% with 50 hectares or more.
+One of the limits of the sector is that parcels are very small and fragmented, with over half of the parcels consisting of two to five hectares, and only 0.14% with 50 hectares or more.

-The industrial sector represents 22.6% of the GDP and employs 31.1% of the active population.
+The industrial sector represents 22.4% of the GDP and employs 31% of the active population.
 It includes chemical products, steel, machinery and textiles.
-The textile sector constitutes the main industry of the country (especially the leather industry), with the textile production output being close to an all-time high in the last two decades.
-The manufacturing sector alone contributes 12.5% of the GDP (World Bank).
-According to data from the country’s statistical office, in 2021 North Macedonia's industrial production rose by 1.4% year-on-year.
+The textile sector constitutes the second main industry of the country after metallurgy (especially the leather industry), with the textile production output being close to an all-time high in the last two decades.
+The automotive sector enjoys dynamic development and growing importance for the country’s economy.
+The manufacturing sector alone contributes almost 13% of the GDP (World Bank).
+According to data from the country’s statistical office, North Macedonia's industrial production edged down 0.3% on the year in 2022.

-The tertiary sector represents 57% of the GDP and employs 55% of the total workforce.
+The tertiary sector represents 56.9% of the GDP and employs 55% of the total workforce.
 The main income sources come from transport, telecommunications and energy production.
-The North-Macedonian banking sector is self-funded and stable, and it is composed of 17 institutions (fifteen banks and two savings houses – European Banking Federation).
-Trade, transport and tourism were among the sectors most affected by the COVID-19 crisis.
-However, in 2021 the number of foreign tourists who visited North Macedonia reached 293,963, compared with 118,206 the year earlier (national statistical office).
+The information and communication technology industry is the fastest-growing sector of the Macedonian economy.
+The banking sector is self-funded and stable, and it is composed of 17 institutions (fifteen banks and two savings houses – European Banking Federation).
+Trade, transport and tourism were among the sectors most affected by the COVID-19 crisis; however, in 2022 the number of foreign tourists who visited North Macedonia reached 537,436, up by 82.8% year-on-year (mostly from Turkey, Serbia and Greece – data from the national statistical office).

 Breakdown of Economic Activity By Sector Agriculture Industry Services